Increase In Retirement Age (Along With CPF Contributions): What Employers Need To Know

 Read Also: Complete Guide To Employer’s CPF Contributions In Singapore

-Employers Will Be Provided Financial Support During This Transition
+Employers Will Be Given Financial Support Via CPF Offset Transition Scheme

 A major component of the package includes a CPF Transition Offset package.
 This will pay employers a one-year offset for half of their increased CPF contribution requirements.